Early Life and Education of Lupita Nyong'o: A Complete Timeline

 In 2013, Lupita Nyong'o's father was elected to represent Kisumu County in the Kenyan Senate.

-February 2014: Essence Black Women in Hollywood Speech
+February 2014: Essence Black Women in Hollywood Luncheon Speech

-On 27 February 2014, at the Essence Black Women in Hollywood luncheon in Beverly Hills, Lupita Nyong'o delivered a speech on the beauty of Black women and opened up about her teenage insecurities.
+On February 27, 2014, at the Essence Black Women in Hollywood luncheon in Beverly Hills, Lupita Nyong'o delivered a speech on the beauty of Black women and opened up about her insecurities as a teenager.

-In October 2017, Lupita Nyong'o wrote an op-ed for The New York Times divulging that Harvey Weinstein had sexually harassed her in 2011.
-She expressed her commitment to work with female directors and male feminist directors.
+In October 2017, amidst the Harvey Weinstein scandal and the MeToo movement, Lupita Nyong'o wrote an op-ed for The New York Times detailing the sexual harassment she experienced from Harvey Weinstein in 2011.
+She also discussed her commitment to working with female and male feminist directors.

 2017: Father Became Governor